Tonkovich/Casino-Games/README.md

 ## :bug: Bugs :bug:
 * Graphical issues where user exits game and is met with black screen (just type 'r')
-* Users can sometimes not create new games on exiting games
+* Users can sometimes not create new games immediately upon exiting a game

 ## :star2: Upcoming... :star2:
 * Web-page for all active servers